reduxdj/dr_queue/documentation/LOGGING.md

 return app
 ```

+#### Stripping sensitive information

-Sometimes, you don't want to see certain errors show up in your error Koa server logs, like bad logins.
+Sometimes, you don't want to see certain errors show up in your log files because they are benign and fill up your logs, for instance, bad logins attempts.
 You can filter these errors out of the error log with the errorIgnoreLevels filters.

-#### See Working stream example
+These error ignore filters list exist in the configuration file.

+Of course, I am sure you have heard about the time a company discovered they were logging out sensitive information in their log files, like passwords.
+To prevent this, Dr Queue middleware takes a list of keys to filter out these items.
+(See [Middleware](https://github.com/reduxdj/dr_queue/documentation/blob/master/MIDDLEWARE.md))

+To See a simple working test, modify your publisher and subscriber connection in the /config/default.json script

 <b>In a console window, type:</b>